Suicide prevention

 The National Suicide Prevention Alliance (NSPA)

-The National Suicide Prevention Alliance (NSPA) is an alliance of public, private and voluntary organisations in England who care about suicide prevention and are willing to take individual and collective action to reduce suicide and self-harm, and support those bereaved or affected by suicide.
+The National Suicide Prevention Alliance (NSPA) brings together public, private and voluntary organisations in England that are committed to preventing suicide.
+Its members work individually and together to reduce suicide and self‑harm, and to support people who are bereaved or affected by suicide.

 Campaign Against Living Miserably (CALM)